Middle School Entry

 To enter, please fill out this contest entry form.

-To Learn More About Wheatley to Prepare Your Entry, Check Out These Resources!
+To Learn More About Wheatley to Prepare Your Entry, Check Out These Resources

 Phillis Wheatley: Poet (Junior World Biographies) by Victoria Sherrow